 Through the Lens: Seniors Card photographic competition and exhibition

 Through the Lens is part of International Day of Older Persons celebrations.
-The competition and exhibition promote active ageing by celebrating the skills of older South Australians through the art of photography and demonstrates that people can learn and create at any age.
+The competition and exhibition promote ageing well by celebrating the skills of older South Australians through the art of photography and demonstrate that people can learn and create at any age.

 People’s Choice Award

 Eligible photo entries will be available to view in an online gallery where members of the public can vote for the photo they like best.
 The photo with the most votes will win the People’s Choice Award.

 Check back in August for more information about how to vote for your favourite photo.

 A photo depicting a striking lionfish won the 2019 Seniors Card Through the Lens photographic competition.
 Ian Patterson was awarded the top prize for his photo taken during a night dive off the Indonesian island of Sulawesi.

 For more information contact:

 Office for Ageing Well